 Differences between HAZID and HAZOP – when is one more useful than the other?

 Even though the methodologies and approaches are similar, there will be practical differences between the two analyses.
 Here is a quick overview of the key differences:

-Hazard Identification focuses on identifying hazards.
+A Hazard Identification study focuses on identifying potential hazards.
 A HAZID can be viewed as a more general risk analysis tool designed to identify the inherent hazards at a plant, due to e.g., its location, the planned activities (loading, offloading, processing, etc.) the amounts of substances and fluids present, and their inherent (hazardous) properties, as well as other external events (fires, floods, lightning, etc.) that may affect the plant (i.e., the identification itself being in focus).
 The HAZID is normally the starting point for all other assessments of inherent risks and should normally be done as early as possible.

-For a HAZOP however, the focus is on identifying hazards related to how the fluids at the plant are processed, and how the plant is intended to be operated (e.g. the intended temperatures, pressures, flows, etc.), Hence, the main goal is to identify potential deviations from design intention, and how the process is designed to keep operating conditions within safe limits and prevent excursion of these limits to be realized as hazardous consequences Since the focus is on process-related hazards, piping and instrumentation diagrams (P&IDs) are an essential part of conducting a HAZOP.
+For a HAZOP study however, the focus is on identifying potential hazards related to how the fluids at the plant are processed, and how the plant is intended to be operated (e.g. the intended temperatures, pressures, flows, etc.), Hence, the main goal is to identify potential deviations from design intention, and how the process is designed to keep operating conditions within safe limits and prevent excursion of these limits to be realized as hazardous consequences Since the focus is on process-related hazards, piping and instrumentation diagrams (P&IDs) are an essential part of conducting a HAZOP.
 Hence, the design must have matured to a point where P&IDs are available.

 A HAZOP node is defined as part of a process system, e.g. from a pump discharge to a separator.
 A HAZID node is normally defined as an area, e.g. a module or deck level.